-On January 24, 1848, Californian carpenter James Marshall had been standing by his water mill on the American river.
-A sparkling dust near the shore quickly drew his attention.
+On January 24, 1848, Californian carpenter James Marshall had been standing by his water mill located by the ‘American’ river.
+A speck of sparkling dust near the shore quickly drew his attention.
 After collecting a sample, Marshall realized it was gold dust.
 Exploring around the periphery, the carpenter found massive amounts of gold deposits.
-In a matter of hours, the impoverished Marshall had become super wealthy.
+In a matter of hours, the impoverished Marshall had become super-wealthy.

 Although Marshall was discreet, news of his discovery spread.
-Growing waves of fortune hunters daily arrived in San Francisco.
+Growing waves of fortune hunters arrived in San Francisco to seek gold.
 Originally a settlement of 200 people, San Francisco became a town of 40,000 inhabitants after a few years.

 During this period, Peru had established naval trade routes with the United States.
 Yet, months after Marshall’s discovery, news of the California gold was still unknown.
 In August 1848, however, the Peruvian ship Lambayeque sailed from the port of Monterrey, California.
 The ship traveled south, having the Peruvian port of Paita (Piura) as its destination.
 The ship Lambayeque carried editions of the San Francisco newspaper ‘Californian’, which described Marshall’s recent discovery.

 The ship Lambayeque reached Paita on October 3.
 Somebody dropped an edition of the ‘Californian’ in Paita.
-Two weeks later, the Piurano gazzette Del Tridente published an account of the gold discovery.
+Two weeks later, the Piurano gazette Del Tridente published an account of the gold discovery.